dautienthuy/openerp7/README.md

     * git checkout oe7-develop

 * If push your changing to common repository
-    * goto your forked repositry click pull request -> create pull request
+    * goto your forked repository click pull request -> create pull request

-* Get latest code from common repository
+* Get the latest code from common repository
     * Add upstream to your working git folder (one time only)
         * git remote add upstream https://www.github.com/kdvn/openerp7
         * git fetch --all
-        * git merge upstream/oe7-develop (Note: Must working on your branch you want to get latest code)
+        * git merge upstream/oe7-develop (Note: Must working on your branch you want to get the latest code)
         * git push

 * Using pgtool.bash to dump or restore a database (**on real machine running docker**) (This tool only running on linux)